 SCSI Select uses menus to list options that you can select.
-To select an option, press the up- and down-arrow keys to move the cursor to the option; then press < Enter >
+To select an option, press the up- and down-arrow keys to move the cursor to the option, and then

 In some cases, selecting an option displays another menu.
 You can return to the previous menu at any time by pressing <Esc>.
-To restore the original SCSI Select default values, press <F6>.
+To restore the original SCSISelect default values, press <F6>.